 Mathematics and numeracy are essential for all aspects of life.
 It is envisaged that a grade 4 in this subject will be a requirement for most college and university courses and employers see it as an essential qualification.

-Studying this subject directly benefits other curriculum areas such as Science, Geography and ICT.
+Studying this subject directly benefits other curriculum areas such as science, geography, psychology, technology and ICT.

 Students will study all four areas of mathematics through the following topics: